Seoul Govt Finds High Levels Of Toxic Chemicals In Shein Products

-Seoul: Children's products sold by the Chinese-founded online shopping giant Shein contained toxic substances in amounts hundreds of times above acceptable levels, the government of South Korea's capital Seoul said Tuesday.
+Children's products sold by the Chinese-founded online shopping giant Shein contained toxic substances, in amounts hundreds of times above acceptable levels, the government of South Korea's capital Seoul said Tuesday.

 Shein, headquartered in Singapore, has skyrocketed in popularity around the world in recent years, offering a vast selection of trendy clothes and accessories at stunningly low prices.